potocnikluka/neovim-settings/README.md

 ### Snippets
 You can easily create your own snippets with these settings:
-   - Create snippet-name.filetype file in nvim/snippets/
+* Create "snippet-name.filetype" file in nvim/snippets/.
-   - Add your snippet code to that file
+* Add your snippet code to that file.
-   - In init.vim add code following the examples under SNIPPETS:
-    ```nnoremap <your-key-mapping>:-1read ~/.config/nvim/additions/snippets/snippet-name.filetype```
-   - You can add keys to remapping to move cursor to desired location when placing the snippet
+* In init.vim under SNIPPETS implement the "g:snippets" dictionary with you snippet: let g:snippets = [
+			\['key-mapping', 'snippet-file-name', 'move-cursor-after']
+			\]
+* Type ":Snippets" to see all the availible snippets.

 ### OTHER
 * Colortheme: Gruvbox(https://github.com/morhetz/gruvbox)